IdentityPython/pysaml2/doc/install.rst

 for instance by getting it from the Python Package Instance by using easy_install.

-You also need xmlsec which you can download from http://www.aleksey.com/xmlsec/
+You also need xmlsec1 which you can download from http://www.aleksey.com/xmlsec/

-If you're on OS X you can get xmlsec installed from MacPorts or Fink.
+If you're on OS X you can get xmlsec1 installed from MacPorts or Fink.

 Depending on how you are going to use PySAML2 you might also need

 * Mako
 * pyASN1
-* repoze.who (make sure you get 1.0.16 and not 2.0)
+* repoze.who
-* decorator
 * python-memcache
 * memcached
-* M2Crypto

 Quick build instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^